Speeding up Policy Simulation in Supply Chain RL: Exploratory Experiments on RL problems beyond Supply Chain

-While we have focused our experiments and analysis on SCO problems, our setup and algorithm apply to {\em general} environments.
-This Section briefly explores applying the Picard iteration to environments outside SCO.
+While we have focused our experiments and analysis on SCO problems, \textbf{our Picard iteration applies to general RL environments.} This Section briefly explores applying the Picard iteration to RL environments outside SCO.
 Specifically, we consider a variety of OpenAI gym MuJoCo environments commonly used for RL benchmarks, implemented in \verb|jax| via the Brax library \cite{brax2021github}.
 We consider using the Picard iteration for policy roll-out at each policy optimization iteration in place of sequential simulation.
-We demonstrate this in the context of PPO \cite{schulman2017proximal}, although our simulation approach is agnostic to the learning algorithm.
+We use PPO \cite{schulman2017proximal}, although our simulation approach is agnostic to the learning algorithm.
 Our goal here is simple: we wish to show that Picard iteration converges in a small number of iterations, $\ll T$.

-We adopt the network architecture for $\pi$, and most policy optimization hyper-parameters from the CleanRL benchmark \cite{huang2022cleanrl}, a popular baseline implementation for RL algorithms.
+We adopt the network architecture for $\pi$, and most policy optimization hyperparameters from the CleanRL benchmark \cite{huang2022cleanrl}, a popular baseline implementation for RL algorithms.
 Jax training code is adapted from \cite{lu2022discovered}, which tries to replicate CleanRL functionality.
 For numerical stability, we set a learning rate of 3e-5 and perform one update per trajectory instead of 10.

-\textbf{Setup: }For each environment, we run PPO, collecting a total of 100k time-steps.
-Policy updates occur every 2048 time-steps.
+\textbf{Setup: } Our goal is to measure the speedup afforded by Picard iteration to the policy evaluation step in a given PPO iteration.
+For each environment, we run PPO for a total of 100k time-steps with policy updates occurring every 2048 time-steps.
 We collect the final and penultimate policy iterates which we refer to as $\pi^+$ and $\pi^0$ respectively.
 Our goal is to simulate $\pi^+$ via Algorithm~\ref{alg:par_items}.
-The additional details that specify this Algorithm to our setting are (1) the choice of $M$, (2) the assignment of time-steps to partitions $\Tscr_m$, and (3) the initial choice of cache actions, $\alpha^0_t$.
-We choose to set $M=T=200$, and as such each $\Tscr_m$ consists of a single time-step.
+We choose to set $M=T=200$, such that each $\Tscr_m$ consists of a single time-step.
 There is a natural and attractive choice of the initial cache: specifically, we set $\alpha^0_t = \pi^0(s_t^0,\omega_t)$, the sequence of actions taken by the previous policy iterate on the sample path in question.
-It is worth pausing to note that this choice of cache is a natural initial draft that is available in general for policy optimization problems; specifically this is the output of Algorithm~\ref{alg:par_items} on $\pi^0$.